zrobertson466920/Project-Waco/README.md

 A Decentralized Identification System for Distribution of Welfare Services

 Project Waco is an improvement on traditional government identification systems.
-It is a decentralized and autonomous ledger system inteded to allow for imporved distribution of welfare services in devloping nations.
+It is a decentralized and autonomous ledger system intended to allow for improved distribution of welfare services in developing nations.
 Users provide a ration card and proof of identity such as a QR code or a Biometric.
 The information is compared with a decentralized file on the Interplanetary File System (IPFS).
-If a match is found, the data is returned and used to connect to a smart contract that holds a link to a client's informaton.
+If a match is found, the data is returned and used to connect to a smart contract that holds a link to a client's information.

 ## Getting Started